Canon 77D vs Leica M10

 |13.||Leica M11||Y||- / -||-||-||-||3.2||Y||-||Y|

 Both the 77D and the M10 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Leica M11, while the 77D does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 77D and M10 can be found, respectively, in the Canon 77D Manual (free pdf) or the online Leica M10 Manual.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Leica M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.